 As for the use of entropy in cloud environments, EaaS can help avoid cases when two virtual machine instances created from a common golden image duplicate their local entropy pool.
 To avoid this, the image, after cloning, just needs to request fresh random data from the EaaS server on boot.

 Entropy as a Service is a new cloud-based service that allows developers to get the high-quality entropy necessary for strong encryption of user data.
 This service fills the need for cloud-based applications and embedded and IoT devices.
+Using entropy in cryptography is a sure way to enhance your solutions.
 While EaaS doesn’t generate cryptographic keys, it provides unique seeds for random number generators in a secure manner.

 At Apriorit, we always use strong encryption to protect our clients’ sensitive data, and that includes using strong sources of entropy.
-If you need a development team with extensive expertise in cybersecurity, send us your request for a proposal.
+If you need a development team with extensive expertise in using entropy in cybersecurity, send us your request for a proposal.